Canaries on top perch after thumping Sheffield Wednesday

 Pukki tapped in his eighth of the season from Max Aarons’s cross and Sheffield Wednesday goalkeeper Cameron Dawson gifted a fourth – and almost a fifth – to Dennis Srbeny.

-The win lifted the Canaries ahead of Sheffield United, who lost 1-0 at Nottingham Forest, but they could be overhauled by Stoke later on Saturday or Leeds on Sunday.
+The win lifted the Canaries ahead of Sheffield United and Middlesbrough, though they could still be overhauled by Leeds on Sunday.

 Derby climbed within two points of the summit after coming from behind to beat Birmingham 3-1.